iszczesniak/cpp/containers/index.md

 ## Extract

-We cannot move an element from an associative container, because we cannot modify it, even if we are using a non-const iterator, because the type of the element is const.
+We cannot move an element from an associative container, because we cannot modify that element, even if we are using a non-const iterator, as the type of the element is const.

-Moving is not even required, because the object we move from does not have to be part of the container any longer, as it would have to be in the case of a vector.
-Instead, we can **extract** the element from the container, and let the element remain on the heap.
+Moving is not even what we should need, because the object does not have to be moved: the object we move from does not have to be part of the container any longer, as it would have to be in the case of, e.g., a vector.
+Instead, we can **extract** the element, and let the element remain on the heap.

-Extraction is implemented by unlinking the element from the container, and making the node handle own the element.
-By owning we mean that if a node handle is destroyed, so the element is destroyed too.
+Extraction is implemented by *unlinking* the element from the container, and returning a *node handle* for it.
+A node handle is an object that owns the element: when a node handle is destroyed, so the element is destroyed too.
 The node handle can be implemented with a unique smart pointer, i.e., `std::unique_ptr`.

 Having a node handle, we can insert the element into a different container of the same type as the container from which the element was